carpedm20/emoji/README.rst

 6. **Visualize emojis in html file**

-Visualize emojis with the browser.
-This function append to an html file a text where the emojis are replaced by the link to the corrisponding image (useful if your terminal do not visualize emojis).
+Visualize emojis with browser.
+This function appends to an html file a text where the emojis are replaced by the link to the corrisponding image (useful if your terminal do not visualize emojis).
 Default file is "./emoji.html", but you can append the text to another file using the *html_file* argument.

-    >>> print_html("Visualize this emoji in html file 😎")
+    >>> emoji.print_html("Visualize this emoji in html file 😎")
-    >>> print_html("Visualize this emoji in html file 😎", html_file="path_to_other_file.html")
+    >>> emoji.print_html("Visualize this emoji in html file 😎", html_file="path_to_other_file.html")

 Installation